Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: Empirical Illustration

+Table \ref{tab:stat} presents summary statistics of the data.
+The average GPA of students is 2.8, while the average GPA of their friends is 2.9.
 As an important feature of the proposed method is to account for whether students are isolated or not isolated, we also present summary statistics for the subsample of students who have no friends.
 The average GPA for this group is slightly lower than that of students who have friends.
 We also observe that students who have no peers are more likely to be males and are often from minority groups, such as Hispanics, Blacks, and Asians.